 Why I put the word “shitty” in the title of my novel

 I didn't use a book title generator.
-I came up with my title by myself and the decision to place this word in my title was not taken lightly.
+I came up with my title by myself and the decision to place this word in it was not taken lightly.
 It wasn’t simply that I lacked the literary capacity to conjure an apropos adjective for cubicles and was unable to locate my thesaurus under the pile of unwashed pants on my floor.
 Nor was the choice of this word intended to be viewed as a literal description of my cubicle.
 In reality, the use of "shitty" was a deliberate strategy that I hoped would serve a twofold outcome:

 Shitty is a funny word.
 Well sure, that might depend on the style of humor you're going for but it's much more effective than the alternatives...

 There's More to Life than a Crappy Cubicle.
 Bleh, sounds like a children’s book.